 9. Schiphol VIP Lounges

-This option is however extremely expensive at around €315 for the first passenger plus €125 per additional passenger.
-For transfer passengers, it is even more at €445 for the first passenger plus €185 per additional passenger.
+However, this option is extremely expensive at around €315 EUR for the first passenger plus €125 EUR per additional passenger.
+It is even more at €445 EUR for the first passenger plus €185 EUR per additional passenger for transfer passengers.
 Most flyers would not want to pay for this kind of privacy.

 10. Other Lounges: Schiphol Plaza Arrivals

 There is an NS International Railway Lounge for First Class rail passengers and Rail team elite members at Schiphol Plaza Arrivals 4 area.
 The lounge has a seating area, a workspace, and offers drinks and food as well as a bathroom but no showers.
 This lounge is open Monday to Friday 0800-2000, weekends, and public holidays 1000-1800.

 You can access the NS International Lounge at Schiphol Airport station if you are traveling in First Class internationally on Eurostar, Thalys, Intercity Brussels.
 You can take one guest into the lounge with you.
 You can also access this lounge if you are a Rail team elite card member.

 Copyright Luxury Travel Diary 2014 - 2024.
 Duplication outside of luxurytraveldiary.com is forbidden.